jakoblorz/jQuery-ProMap/README.md

 ```
   <img id="" src="" usemap="#" width="" height="">
 ```
 > Notice: width and height are required for correct(responsive) scaling.
-These values should represent the real size of the Image
+These values should represent the real size of the Image.
+Modifying the size of the Image should be done by applying CSS to the Image (e.g. width:100%; height:auto;)

 Add a Map to your html file:
 ```